AetherCollective/ShadowPlay-Helper/README.md

 Once you save the hotkey, just press this hotkey to play the last saved video recorded with ShadowPlay using the default media player for .mp4 files.
   - If you want to change the hotkey, right click on the tray icon and click Configure.
   - If you want to enable/disable this tool to Start with Windows, right click the tray icon and click Start with Windows.
+  - Running as administrator is not required, but may be needed if the hotkey is not being detected in certain games.

 This tool is similar in concept to [Overwolf Replay HUD](http://store.overwolf.com/app/Overwolf-Replay_HUD), except without all the bloat.
 If you don't have an Nvidia Graphics Card, give [Overwolf Replay HUD](http://store.overwolf.com/app/Overwolf-Replay_HUD) a try instead.